ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 The percentage sequence identity between the recipient (HGT-acquiring) HGT region and its matched donor (HGT-delivery) contig region.
 It is usually very high (≥99.0%).
 This column quantifies the similarity of the transferred DNA.

 - Gene_Count:
 The number of protein‑coding genes predicted within the HGT region.
 It is aggregated from the eggNOG‑mapper annotations.
-This count reflects the functional complexity of the horizontally transferred segment.
+This count reflects the number of genes within the horizontally transferred segment.

 - Gene_Description:
 The functional annotation of all genes within the HGT region.
 This description comes from the eggNOG‑mapper output.
 It provides biological insight into the potential role of the transferred genetic material.

 - Recipient_Species:
 The taxonomic species assigned to the recipient contig (post‑FMT), based on the extracted contig sequence.
-This column indicates the species that harbours the HGT event in the post‑transplant sample.
+This column indicates the species that harbours the HGT event.

 - Donor_Species:
 The taxonomic species assigned to the donor contig.
 It identifies the source organism from which the HGT fragment originated.

-In addition, the .txt (report for each FMT) looks like the following format:
+In addition, the .txt (report for each FMT) looks like the following format below:

 ![](workflow8.png)